Pediatric Orthopedic surgeons width="1024" height="188"

 Second:

-The practice has a state-of-the-art facility that is equipped with the latest technology for diagnosing and treating hip dysplasia.
+The practice has state-of-the-art facilities that are equipped with the latest technology for diagnosing and treating hip dysplasia.
 This includes equipment such as X-ray machines, ultrasound machines, and CT scanners.

 Third:

-Finally, the practice is located in four convenient locations (Dallas, Arlington, Frisco, and McKinney) for families in the Dallas and Fort Worth area.
+Finally, the practice is located in five convenient locations: Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX for families in the Dallas and Fort Worth area.
 This makes it easy for families to travel to the practice for appointments.
-Overall, Medical City Children’s Orthopedics and Spine Specialists is a good choice for families who are looking for a pediatric orthopedist to treat their child’s hip dysplasia.
-The practice has a team of experienced and qualified doctors, a state-of-the-art facility, and a team of nurses and other healthcare professionals who are experienced in caring for children with hip dysplasia.
+Overall, Medical City Children’s Orthopedics and Spine Specialists are a good choice for families looking for a pediatric orthopedist to treat their child’s hip dysplasia.
+The practice has a team of experienced and qualified doctors, a state-of-the-art facility, and a team of nurses and other healthcare professionals experienced in caring for children with hip dysplasia.

 Our physicians at Medical City Children’s Orthopedic and Spine Specialists have experience and expertise in the treatment of Hip Dysplasia.
 You will see specialists, and should the doctors recommend surgery, you will get access to an operating room right away.
 Our board-certified physicians specialize in the treatment of children and adolescents.
 Give your child the very best care and attention they deserve.